For more information, please contact AAIM Member Services at (703) 341-4540 or email@example.com.

 - The nominee’s curriculum vitae.

 The recipient is selected by the APM Council.
 If the approved recipient is unable to attend the APM Winter Meeting to accept the award, the recipient forgoes acceptance of the award and will be reconsidered the following year.
-All nominations will be considered for the year they are nominated as well as the following two years.
+All nominations will be considered for the year they are nominated as well as the following two years—an updated CV will be required for all roll over nominations to be considered.

 The APM President may ask the recipient to present a paper of a topic of interest to the APM membership and request its publication in a national medical journal.
 The APM President or their designate shall present the recipient with the award during the APM Winter Meeting held in conjunction with Academic Internal Medicine Week.

-The Robert H. Williams, MD, Distinguished Chair of Medicine Award is presented by the Association of Professors of Medicine (APM) to a physician who has demonstrated outstanding leadership as the chair of a department of internal medicine.
+The Robert H. Williams, MD, Distinguished Chair of Medicine Award is presented APM to a physician who has demonstrated outstanding leadership as the chair of a department of internal medicine.

-Prior to his current position, Dr. Coleman was Professor and Interim Chair of the Department of Internal Medicine at Yale School of Medicine.
-Dr. Coleman earned his MD from University of California, San Francisco School of Medicine and his MA from Yale University.
-He completed his residency in internal medicine and his fellowship in infectious diseases at Yale University School of Medicine.
+Prior to his current position, Dr. Loscalzo was Chair of Medicine at Boston University School of Medicine.
+Dr. Loscalzo earned his PhD in Biochemistry and his MD from University of Pennsylvania.
+He completed his residency in internal medicine and his fellowship in cardiology at Brigham and Women’s Hospital.